napudumaran/Learning-Documentation-and-Projects/README.md

 # Napu Dumaran – Cybersecurity Projects & Learning Journey

 Welcome.
-I’m a cybersecurity student, PC technician, and father.
-I am making the transition to Linux to relearn computers away from a Windows environment, and eventually create my own version of Kali as proof of intermediate level growth.
+I’m a cybersecurity student, PC technician, and father documenting my transition from Windows to Linux.
+My long-term goal is to build a custom, minimal version of Kali Linux as proof of intermediate-level mastery — with every decision explained and documented.

 ---